Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Parallax Imaging

-The final upsampled reconstruction in~\cref{fig:parallax}g illustrates the phase of the simulated CNT dataset.
-This is a dose-efficient technique since it uses all the scattered information inside the bright field disk.
-Especially for low dose datasets, it can be helpful to keep the binning high but still use an iterative approach to converge alignments.
+Finally, we note that the virtual images can be upsampled after alignment using kernel-density estimation of the cross-correlation vector field~\citep{ophus2016}, creating a high signal-to-noise reconstruction (\cref{fig:parallax}g).
+The final upsampled reconstruction in~\cref{fig:parallax}g illustrates the structure of the simulated CNT dataset.
+This is a dose-efficient technique since it uses all the scattered information inside the bright-field disk.

-More complex deconvolution of signal in the bright field disk is possible through scattering matrix reconstruction, which has been used for 3D-reconstructions of thicker samples~\cite{brown2022three}.
-Similarly, with a large convergence angle, the depth-of-field is improved, and the parallax operator can be applied to the upsampled aligned reconstruction to study the out of plane structure of materials \cite{terzoudis2023resolution}.
+More complex deconvolution of signal in the bright-field disk is possible through scattering matrix reconstruction, which has been used for 3D-reconstructions of thicker samples~\citep{brown2022three}.
+Similarly, a larger convergence angle will improve the depth-of-field, and the parallax operator can be applied to the upsampled reconstructions to study the out of plane structure of materials \citep{terzoudis2023resolution}.

-Overall, parallax imaging is a dose-efficient and relatively computationally-inexpensive approach for recovering the phase of specimens in a defocused dataset.
-Unlike iterative DPC, the resolution of the upsampled reconstruction is not scan step-size limited, but instead is equal to the convergence angle similarly to other phase contrast STEM methods \cite{ophus2016efficient}.
-For low-dose experiments with weakly scattering samples, parallax additionally provides a good estimate for low-order aberrations, especially when there are sufficient pixels within the bright field disk to allow for high binning.
+Overall, parallax imaging is a dose-efficient and relatively computationally-inexpensive approach for recovering the structure of weak-phase specimens in a defocused dataset.
+Unlike iterative DPC, the resolution of the upsampled reconstruction is not limited by the scan step-size, but instead is equal to twice the convergence semi-angle similarly to other phase contrast STEM methods~\citep{ophus2016efficient}.
+For low-dose experiments with weakly scattering samples, parallax additionally provides a good estimate for low-order aberrations, which may be used as input for subsequent ptychographic reconstructions.
+Due to the low-computational overhead of parallax reconstructions, they can also be incredibly beneficial for checking microscope alignments and sample conditions during data acquisition.